lucblassel/zlanderous.github.io/_drafts/pruning-in-CART.markdown

 # The pruning

 The first step in pruning a tree is, ..., you guessed it: having a tree.
 So we start by growing $$T_{max}$$ the maximal tree, with pure leaves.
-Now the naive approach would be to go through all the possible pruned subtrees and see which one has the best trade-off between performance and complexity, however that is, in practice, impossible because of the huge number of pruned subtrees that
+Now the naive approach would be to go through all the possible pruned subtrees and see which one has the best trade-off between performance and complexity, however that is, in practice, impossible because of the huge number of possible pruned subtrees.